doitian/knowledge-base/§ Blog/Posts/Posts - 2026/2602 - Power of Monoid, Beauty of Simplicity/§ Power of Monoid, Beauty of Simplicity.md

 - The operator is associative, because both $(a \bullet b) \bullet c$ and $a \bullet (b \bullet c)$ result in a new list by placing elements of $a, b, c$ consecutively.
 - The identity element is the empty list.

 The integer numbers with the operator `min` is a counterexample.
 The operator is closed and associative, but there is no identity element.
-Given any integer $e$, there's always a smaller integer $a$ such that $e \bullet a = a \ne e$.
-However, `min` on the integer set with a lower bound is a monoid, such as the positive integers where the identity element is the lower bound `1`.
+Given any integer $e$, there's always a greater integer $a$ such that $e \bullet a = e \ne a$.
+However, `min` on the integer set with an upper bound is a monoid, such as the integers in the range $[0, 127]$ where the identity element is the upper bound `127`.

 ## Divide and conquer: why associativity matters